SupLano/Udagram-Image-Filtering-Microservice/README.md

 # Udacity Project Udagram Image Filtering Microservice

-#Please Find In This Root Repository
+#Please Find In This Deployment Screenshots directory

 #A screenshot of the elastic beanstalk application dashboard after deployement (Screenshot.png)